jasontellez/Quiz03/README.md

     def dot(vector01,vector02):

     """
-    Inputs 2 vectors as arguments and returns the dot product of those vectors.
-This is done by first checking for the condition of the vectors being of equal dimensions.
-If the condition is met, the vectors are iterated through a for-loop so that each element in the list is multiplied by its respectively positioned element in the opposite vector.
-If the conditio is not met, the string 'invalid input' is returned.
+    Takes 2 vectors and checks to see if they have the same dimension.
+If so, then the code iterates through the elements and returns the dot product of the vectors.
+If the vectors have different dimensions, then the string "Invalid Input" is returned and the vectors must be adjusted to fit the condition.
     """

      element = 0 #empty value for storing data